-In addition to seeing patients and practicing your training, you learn processes like endoscopy, enteroscopy, gastroscopy etc. A gastroenterologist is expected to understand and suggest a treatment based on his/her knowledge from this field of internal medicine.
+In addition to seeing patients and practicing your training, you learn processes like endoscopy, enteroscopy, gastroscopy etc. A specialist is expected to understand and suggest a treatment based on his/her knowledge from this field of internal medicine.

 Conditions Treated by Gastroenterologist

 A specialist is trained to treat many conditions relating to gastrointestinal tract that include:

 - Crohn disease

 - Colon polyps

 If you experience abdominal pain, irregularities in digestion, blood in your stool or difficulty in swallowing, you should set a meeting with your specialist soon.
 If your symptoms are unbearable, make sure to go to emergency department.